DD-DeCaF/cookiecutter-flask-microservice/{{cookiecutter.project_slug}}/README.md

   * Run the following command in the project root directory:
     `travis encrypt "account:token#channel" --add notifications.slack.rooms`
 * Remove this section from the README.

-## Development

-Run `make setup` first when initializing the project for the first time.
-Type `make` to see all commands.

 ### Environment